energy-code/academic/content/post/WFH_C19.md

 - If you can't schedule a co-working session when you want to, or prefer a random co-worker, try [Focusmate](https://www.focusmate.com/).

 ## With a family:
 When your coworkers are children it is a very different situation.
-If that describes you, read the *<span style="font-size:4em;">[How-to Work Remotely with a Partner or Family](https://adamstein.info/post/wfh_family/)*</span>.
+If that describes you, read the *[How-to Work Remotely with a Partner or Family](https://adamstein.info/post/wfh_family/)*.

 # Helping each other